1854books/VCRM/README.md

 [^21]: *Pali Tipiṭaka.* Sixth Council Edition, Vipassana Research
     Institute, 1956, The Sixth Buddhist Council.

-[^22]: The Buddha. *The Dhammapada.* Translated by Daw Mya Tin,
+[^22]: *The Dhammapada.* Translated by Daw Mya Tin, Department for the
-    Department for the Promotion and Propagation of the Sasana, 1993.
+    Promotion and Propagation of the Sasana, 1993.

-[^23]: Vyāsaḥ. *Mahābhāratam.* BORI Critical Edition, The Bhandarkar
+[^23]: *Mahābhāratam.* BORI Critical Edition, The Bhandarkar Oriental
-    Oriental Research Institute, 1966, Vishnu S. Sukhtankar.
+    Research Institute, 1966, Vishnu S. Sukhtankar.

-[^24]: ---. *The Bhagavad Gita with the Commentary of Sri
+[^24]: *The Bhagavad Gita with the Commentary of Sri Sankaracharya.*
-    Sankaracharya.* Translated by Alladi Mahadeva Sastri, Samata Books, 1897.
+    Translated by Alladi Mahadeva Sastri, Samata Books, 1897.

 [^25]: *The Christian Bible.* Novum Testamentum Graece, Wurttembergische
     Bibelanstalt, 1898, Eberhard Nestle.